ploth/Generation-of-Training-Data-for-Deep-Learning/README.md

 The idea is to train deep neural networks with synthetic data only or in addition to regular training sets to improve the net performance.
-This repository aims to give an overview of different techniques which can be useful for generating training data.
+This repository aims to give an overview of different techniques which can be useful for generating 2D training data.

-Paper are ordered by their submission date.
+Papers are ordered by their submission date.

 Inspired by the [3D-Machine-Learning overview by timzhang642](https://github.com/timzhang642/3D-Machine-Learning#material_synthesis),